nschan/nf-plotsv/README.md

 - Li H. Minimap2: pairwise alignment for nucleotide sequences.
 Bioinformatics.
 2018 Sep 15;34(18):3094-3100. doi: 10.1093/bioinformatics/bty191

 - Shen W, Le S, Li Y, Hu F. SeqKit: A Cross-Platform and Ultrafast Toolkit for FASTA/Q File Manipulation.
 PLoS One.
 2016 Oct 5;11(10):e0163962. doi: 10.1371/journal.pone.0163962

+# Contributors

+The pipeline was originally written by [Niklas Schandry](https://github.com/nschan).
+The plotsr-pairwise nextflow module was greatly improved by [Mahesh Binzer-Panchal](https://github.com/mahesh-panchal).
+If you would like to contribute to this pipeline, please open issues and / or pull requests.